manymusic/rec/index.md

 ---
-title: 0.
-Current progress
+title: Current progress
 layout: home
+nav_order: 1
 ---

 # Overview of the current progress
-Here, the current (23-Dec-2025 10:23:06 CE[S]T) progress of the EXG data acquisition is shared.
+Here, the current (24-Dec-2025 18:59:40 CE[S]T) progress of the EXG data acquisition is shared.

 ## Current recordings